vimc/montagu-backup/README.md

 There are five entrypoints to the backup module.
 All need be run as root.

 1. `setup.sh`: This installs Duplicati and fetches secrets from the Vault.
 You will be prompted for Vault (GitHub) access token.
+Do not run as root - it will use sudo to request elevation if needed.
 2. `backup.py`: Runs a one-off backup.
 Output is also logged to `/var/log/duplicati`.
 3. `schedule.py`: Uses cron to schedule `backup.py` to be run at 2am daily.